 Roxbury Branch of the Boston Public Library Renovation

-Utile is working with the Boston Public Facilities Department and the Boston Public Library on the comprehensive renovation of the Roxbury Branch of the Boston Public Library in Nubian Square, following a previous entry design and programming study for the building.
-This project aims to create a welcoming environment for visitors, enhance the library’s presence in the Lower Roxbury community, and fully upgrade the outdated building systems.
+Utile worked with the Boston Public Facilities Department and the Boston Public Library to complete the comprehensive renovation of the Roxbury Branch of the Boston Public Library in Nubian Square, following a previous entry design and programming study for the building.
+This project creates a welcoming environment for visitors, enhances the library’s presence in the Lower Roxbury community, and fully upgraded the outdated building systems.

-The project aims to visually open up the library to the community by replacing much of the concrete and glass block walls with new transparent window walls.
-The entrance will be re-oriented to Dudley Street and the Dudley Square MBTA Station to further engage with the neighborhood, and overlook a fully redesigned plaza.
-A raised terrace under a large entry canopy will provide shaded outdoor space for reading and accessing the library’s Wi-Fi.
+The renovation visually opens up the library to the community by replacing much of the concrete and glass block walls with new transparent window walls.
+The entrance was re-oriented to Dudley Street and the Nubian Square MBTA Station to further engage with the neighborhood, and overlook a fully redesigned plaza.
+A raised terrace under a large entry canopy provides shaded outdoor space for reading and accessing the library’s Wi-Fi.

 Additional building upgrades include new windows, new insulation, a new roof, and modernized HVAC and lighting to significantly reduce the building’s energy consumption and carbon footprint.
-The library will be fully accessible with a new elevator and enhanced technology for the hearing impaired.
+The library is now fully accessible with a new elevator and enhanced technology for the hearing impaired.